AY2425S2-CS2103T-W09-3/tp/docs/UserGuide.md

 # MedLogger User Guide 🏥

-MedLogger is a **desktop app for managing patient and visits, optimized for use via a Command Line Interface (CLI)** while still benefiting from a Graphical User Interface (GUI).
+MedLogger is a **desktop app for managing patients and visits, optimized for use via a Command Line Interface (CLI)** while still benefiting from a Graphical User Interface (GUI).
 If you can type fast, MedLogger helps you complete management tasks **faster** than traditional GUI apps.

 ## Table of Contents
 - [MedLogger User Guide 🏥](#medlogger-user-guide-)